Dewatering Bags to Remove Copper

-While standard dewatering bags use a nonwoven material, our tech guys worked with the manufacturing locations to offer him a different fabric material and bag size.
+While standard dewatering bags use a nonwoven material, our product specialists worked with the manufacturing locations to offer him a different fabric material and bag size.
 This provided him with dewatering bags to remove copper and water together.
 This helped to provide the solution he needed, helping him to solve his sludge problem.

 The Dewatering Bags

 The dewatering bag product is a filtering device typically designed to remove silt, sediment, and other small materials from water.
 These bags are typically made from a nonwoven 8 or 10 ounce material, although they have also been made from 6 ounce depending on the requirements.

 The nonwoven fabric uses a needle punched filtering design.
 This is small enough to prevent particles from leaving the bag, while remaining large enough for water (and occasionally water and copper) to leave the bag.